Venky's: Relationship to VH Group and sports

-In November 2010, the V H Group acquired English football club Blackburn Rovers F.C., the first Indian ownership of a Premier League club.
+In November 2010, the V H Group purchased English football club Blackburn Rovers F.C., the first Indian ownership of a Premier League club.
 Reports at the time valued the transaction at approximately £23–54 million including debt assumption.

 In July 2023, Blackburn Rovers F.C. announced a five-year sponsorship agreement with the VH Group that placed the Venky’s brand on the men’s and women’s playing kits, as well as other club assets.